-Following the four rounds of semi-annual post-shutdown monitoring, and assuming that constituent concentrations in groundwater or surface water discharges are not significantly adversely affected by the shutdown, NYSDEC will be provided a final termination notice that summarizes the post-shutdown groundwater and surface water monitoring.
+Following the eight rounds of quarterly post-shutdown groundwater and surface water monitoring, and assuming that constituent concentrations in groundwater or surface water discharges are not significantly adversely affected by the shutdown, NYSDEC will be provided a final termination notice that summarizes the post-shutdown groundwater and surface water monitoring.
 At that same time or before, NFTA will provide NYSDEC the proof of filing of the land use restrictions with the Erie County Recorder of Deeds.
 NYSDEC will provide the Respondents with written confirmation that no further action is required at the Site.